popqq/Smart_Plant/docs/source/programming.rst

 In the folder structure above:

-``materialdesignicons-webfont_5.9.55.ttf``
-    As with the previous file, this is a file containing a set of the icons fonts (the battery voltage level).

-    In this case I used :term:`MDI` from `google <https://github.com/google/material-design-icons/blob/master/font/MaterialIcons-Regular.ttf>`_
-    (version 5.9.55), but shouldn't be any problem to look for the latest.

 ``icon-map.h``
-    This *mapping* file is used to associate a variable name with the *icon ID* from the previous file.
+    This *mapping* file is used to associate a variable name with the *icon ID*, like with the battery status.
 It contains the following code:

 .. code-block:: C
    :linenos: